danielhartgrove/NLGlite/README.md

 # NLGlite
-### A Lightweight NLP Solution Authored by Daniel Hartgrove for Dissertation Project @ The University of Nottingham (COMP3003)
-#### Supervised by Dr I Knight, Authored by Daniel Hartgrove
+A Lightweight NLP Solution Authored by Daniel Hartgrove for Dissertation Project @ The University of Nottingham (COMP3003).
+Supervised by Dr I Knight.

 ## Abstract
 This project was developed as a part of my dissertation for my Batchelor's degree at the University of Nottingham.

 ## Dependencies
 This project requires that you have Python 3 install.
-This can be installed (here)[https://www.python.org/downloads/]
+This can be installed [here](https://www.python.org/downloads/)

 ## How to Run
 This project is delightfully simple to install and run: